Fast Auroral SnapshoT Explorer: Mission

 FAST was designed to observe and measure the plasma physics of the auroral phenomena which occur around both of Earth's poles.
 While its Electric Field Experiment failed around 2002, all other instruments continued to operate normally until science operations were ended on 4 May 2009.
 Various engineering tests were conducted afterward.

-FAST investigates the plasma physics of auroral phenomena at extremely high time and spatial resolution using the full complement of particle and fields instruments.
+FAST investigates the plasma physics of auroral phenomena at extremely high time and spatial resolution using the full complement of particle and field instruments.
 FAST is the second spacecraft (SAMPEX was first) in the Small Explorer (SMEX) program at NASA-GSFC.
-SMEX was established to provide rapid (3 year development) low cost (US$35M development) mission opportunities (1 per year) to the space science community using a single designated principal investigator (PI).
+SMEX was established to provide rapid (3-year development) low-cost (US$35M development) mission opportunities (1 per year) to the space science community using a single designated principal investigator (PI).

-In order to capture the auroral phenomena over small time (microseconds) and spatial scales, FAST utilizes high speed data sampling, a large, fast-loading ("burst") memory, and a smart, on-board software to trigger on the appearance of various key phenomena.
+In order to capture the auroral phenomena over small time (microseconds) and spatial scales, FAST utilizes high-speed data sampling, a large, fast-loading ("burst") memory, and a smart, on-board software to trigger on the appearance of various key phenomena.
 Using a 1 Gb solid-state memory and a data acquisition rate of 8 Mbs (almost two orders of magnitude faster than previous satellites), FAST produces high-resolution "snapshots" of auroral arcs and other interesting auroral events.
 FAST flies in a highly eccentric, near-polar orbit precessing nominally 1° per day.
 Scientific investigations are operate in a campaign mode (about 60 days long) as apogee transitions through the northern auroral zone and in less intense survey mode during the rest of the orbit.

 Spacecraft

 The FAST mission uses a unique (not a SAMPEX derivative), lightweight, orbit-normal spinner spacecraft developed by the SMEX project.
-The spacecraft has body-mounted solar arrays, and is spin-stabilized, rotating at 12 rpm with the spin axis normal to the orbit plane ("cartwheel").
+The spacecraft has body-mounted solar arrays and is spin-stabilized, rotating at 12 rpm with the spin axis normal to the orbit plane ("cartwheel").
 The four FAST experiments are: (1) the Electrostatic Analyzers (ESA) for measuring the electron and ion distribution function, (2) the Time-of-flight Energy Angle Mass Spectrograph (TEAMS) for measuring the full 3-dimensional distribution function of the major ion species, (3) the Tri-Axial Fluxgate and Search-coil Magnetometers for measuring magnetic field data, and (4) the Electric Field/Langmuir Probe Instrument for obtaining electric field data and plasma density and temperature.
 The FAST electric field instrument stopped providing meaningful data around 2002, all other instruments and systems continue to function nominally.